Neither! They’re kaput! On April 1st, 2019, they shut down.

 When a rewards program has a lot of market research surveys, polls, and other non-offer ways to earn points – you can accumulate a payout without having to get your credit card.
 All of the reward programs have similar offer related bonuses – thousands of points if you sign up for Service X.

-This is not an inherent flaw created by CashCrate, it's just a function of the setup.
+This was not an inherent flaw created by CashCrate, it’s just a function of the setup.

 Other CashCrate Reviews